-Squam Lake's loon population in 2020 includes 13 pairs of loons, one more pair than in 2019.
-To date in 2020, 9 chicks have hatched on Squam Lake and 7 of them are still thriving.
-Two nests are still active on the lake.
+Squam Lake's loon population in 2020 included 13 pairs of loons, one more pair than in 2019.
+Eleven chicks hatched on Squam Lake in 2020 and 8 of them fledged.
 By comparison, 4 chicks hatched in 2019 and all 4 fledged (Figure 1).
-To date, Squam Lake has had 13 nesting attempts in 2020 between 11 pairs-one more nesting pair and two more nesting attempts than in 2019.
+Squam Lake had 13 nesting attempts in 2020 between 11 pairs-one more nesting pair and two more nesting attempts than in 2019.

-To date in 2020, Loon Preservation Committee has collected one adult loon that died on Squam Lake.
+Loon Preservation Committee collected one adult loon that died on Squam Lake in 2020.
 The banded Perch Island female, part of a nesting pair, was killed by a boat strike in the boat lane north of Potato Island.
-The necropsy was conducted by New Hampshire Veterinary Diagnostic Laboratory, which confirmed traumatic injuries to her body associated with impact as well as injuries from a boat propeller.
-Despite the Perch Island male's efforts to incubate the eggs on the nest following the death of the female, the nest failed after he was finally forced to abandon it.
+The necropsy was conducted by New Hampshire Veterinary Diagnostic Laboratory, which confirmed the presence of traumatic injuries associated with impact as well as injuries from a boat propeller.
+Despite the Perch Island male's efforts to incubate the nest following the death of the female, the nest failed after he was finally forced to abandon it.

-The failure of the Perch Island nest after the death of the nesting female is one of 5 nests that have failed to date on Squam Lake.
-In addition, two nests failed due to mammalian predation and two nests failed due to unknown causes.
+The failure of the Perch Island nest after the death of the nesting female is one of 5 nests that failed on Squam Lake in 2020.
+Two nests failed due to mammalian predation and two nests failed due to unknown causes.

-Squam has seen a welcome increase in the rate of nesting over the past 5 years.
-While the outcomes for this breeding season are still in flux, the reproductive success of Squam's loon pairs in recent years remains far below pre-2005 levels.
-From 1995-2004, an average of 10.1 chicks were hatched each year on Squam and an average of 6.6 chicks fledged.
-From 2008-2019, an average of only 4.7 chicks hatched each year and 2.7 fledged.
-This is a rate of 0.20 chicks surviving per territorial pair (CS/TP), less than half the statewide average and far less than the rate of 0.48 CS/TP needed to maintain a viable population (Figure 2).
-Already the improved hatch rate in 2020 is encouraging.
+The 2020 breeding season had the greatest number of chicks to hatch and fledge since 2003.
+However, the reproductive success of Squam's loon pairs in recent years remains far below pre-2005 levels.
+From 1995-2004, an average of 10.1 chicks hatched each year on Squam and an average of 6.6 chicks fledged.
+From 2008-2020, an average of only 5.4 chicks hatched each year and 3.1 fledged.
+This is a rate of 0.24 chicks surviving per territorial pair (CS/TP), half the statewide average and half the rate of 0.48 CS/TP needed to maintain a viable population (Figure 2).

 LPC carries out management activities to help increase the chances for successful productivity and chick survival.
 In 2020, LPC floated 8 nesting rafts on Squam Lake (Figure 3), and 7 of those rafts were used.
-To date in 2020, all chicks produced on Squam have hatched from LPC's rafts.
-So far this year, LPC has protected 12 nesting attempts by placing ropes and signs around the nesting areas, and all chicks that hatched have been protected by LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.
+LPC protected 12 nesting attempts by placing signs or signs/ropelines around the nesting areas.
+In 2020, all but one chick hatched on Squam came from LPC's rafts and all chicks were protected by nesting signs and LPC's orange "Caution: Loon Chick" signs to alert boaters to the presence of loon chicks in an area of the lake.